polographer/polographer.github.com/index.md

 ### Hello
 My name is Polo Ornelas aka.
-Marco Polo Ornelas Alfaro, I'm a developer/photographer living in Reston, Virginia.
+Marco Polo Ornelas Alfaro, I'm a developer/photographer living in NOVA area.
 For more information about my work please visit the sites below:

 ### Developer

-Full-stack developer and Manager.
+Full-stack Developer and Developer Manager (this means most of my time is spent reviewing pull requests, but I still don't like burndown charts).
 My main focus is web development but I like and everything connected (mobile, servers, web, IoT, etc), my preferred work environment is on any *NIX platform (even Windows with WSL2).
 I'm a recovering Mac user (PixelBook tester) and I'm currently on a Surface Book.
 I'm happy to don't rely on Apple anymore.
 I'm currently testing the Pixel4 as a replacement of my iPhone X.

 I love to learn new technology and I usually hack all my computer-related stuff, I prefer tomatoWRT over stock firmware but I recently discover MerlinWRT and I think I got a winner.
 I have a Raspberry Pi waiting for an automotive project and I have a particle boron that reminds me why I can do hardware but it's not my strongest point.